 3. List your participation in civic, business, or professional organizations.

 This question is purposely open to interpretation.
 If you would just like to list what organizations you are affiliated with that is fine, however if you would like to go into some detail about particular activities that are important to you, that is good, too.
 There is no word limit, however the more succinct, the better.

 4. (Optional): Do you believe your academic record is an accurate reflection of your ability?
-If not, please explain, limiting the response to 250 words or less.
+If not, please explain, limiting the response to 1000 characters.

 If you are hoping the admissions committee will miss the fact that you flunked algebra three times before passing, or you had to withdraw for a semester, think again.
 The committee WILL catch whatever that nagging something is that concerns you from your transcript, so here is the opportunity to talk about it.
 Be as candid as possible!
 It is much better to be upfront about the situation here than be on the defensive about it in an interview.

 Both of Cornell’s Executive MBA Programs operate on a rolling admissions basis.
 Therefore they do not adhere to strict application deadlines.
 With that said, they do encourage applicants to move forward at their earliest convenience to avoid potential seat capacity or timing restrictions.

 Jen Weld worked as an admissions consultant and Former Asst.
 Dir. of Admissions at Cornell’s EMBA program (4 years) prior to joining Accepted.com.
 She has an additional 10 years of experience in higher ed and corporate marketing.